-The increase in total revenues was due to the settlement in the Model Toxic control Act Program.
-We received over \$14 millions in settlement.
-That account for the 209.84% increase in revenue under the Miscellaneous Revenues.
+The decrease in total revenues was due to the settlement in the Model Toxic control Act Program.
+We received over \$14 millions in settlement in 1999.
+That account for the 62.46% decrease in revenue under the Miscellaneous Revenues.

 Governmental Fund-Type Expenditures